Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

-The distributions of configurations where MP2 and LCCSD(T) calculations were done are shown in Fig. \ref{fig: ScatterPlots} and \ref{fig: ScatterPlotsb}, respectively.
-The plot axes show the two OH distances, where O is the transferring H atom.
-Note that other distances are changing as well, and this is indicated schematically by the structures shown in the top panel.
-As seen, both sets are sparse although dispersed.
+Fig. \ref{fig: ScatterPlotsb} shows that the distribution of geometries where LCCSD(T) calculations were performed overlaps the distribution where MP2 ones were performed, as it must in order to construct a difference potential.
+The plot axes show the two OH distances, where H is the transferring H atom.
+The numbering of atoms is shown in the Supporting Information (SI), and, because the distribution is permutationally symmetric, we have shown only the upper half by taking O2-H1 to be larger than O3-H1.
+Here, H1 is the hydrogen atom transferred and O2 and O3 are the symmetric oxygens to which it can be bonded.
+Note that other distances are changing as well, and this is indicated schematically by the structures shown in the figure.
+As seen, the LCCSD(T) set is sparse and dispersed.
+Note also that the clustering observed in both panels is due to the selection procedures adopted by the Meuwly group in the construction of their data set.

 In addition to the LCCSD(T)-F12 energies calculated for the PES data base, we performed two benchmark calculations at the global minimum and at the saddle point for H-atom transfer.
-These two calculations found the optimum geometry and energy and determined as well the harmonic vibrational frequencies and normal coordinates.
+These two calculations found the optimum geometries and energies and determined as well the harmonic vibrational frequencies and normal coordinates.
 While the LCCSD(T)-F12 calculations for just the energy at a single geometry took approximately 30 minutes using 12 cores of the 2.4 GHz Intel Xeon processors, the full optimization and frequency calculations took on the order of 73 days using the same number of processors.
-This computational cost certainly underscores the infeasibility of doing even approximate LCCSD(T) calculations for an AcAc PES.
+This computational cost certainly underscores the infeasibility of doing even LCCSD(T) calculations for an AcAc PES.

-The fragmented potential energy fit we used for the MP2 data base has been described in detail previously,\cite{QuPCCP2020} and briefly above.

 The fit to the difference potential has to take account of the small data set, i.e., a maximum of 2151 energies.
 Therefore, the number of terms in the PIP basis has to be significantly less than this number to avoid overfitting.
-With this is mind we used a PIP basis of maximum polynomial order of 2 and a symmetry designation of {1,2,5,7}, meaning that the 2 oxygens were allowed to permute, the 5 carbons were allowed to permute, and 7 of the hydrogens were allowed to permute.
-The last hydrogen, which was not allowed to permute with the other hydrogens, was the one that is transferred between the two oxygen atoms.
-The numbering scheme for this fit is shown in Fig. \ref{fig: numbering scheme}(b).
+With this is mind, we used a PIP basis of maximum polynomial order of 2 and a symmetry designation of \{1,2,5,7\}.
+The numbering scheme for this fit is shown in Fig. S1 of the SI, along with an explanation of the meaning of the symmetry designation.
 This basis contains just 85 PIPs and thus 85 linear coefficients to be determined by standard least-squares regression.
+This is the smallest PIP we have ever used, and the bonus is that we can examine small training data sets without concerns about overfitting.
+Further, the evaluation of such a small PIP basis is fast.